bobymicroby/elmo/README.md

 ```

 For those familiar with React, Elmo will feel a lot like Redux with fancy async middleware.
 For
-those familiar with Elm, well it will be like Elm.
+those familiar with Elm, well it will look a lot like Elm.
 And for those still unfamiliar with
 unidirectional data flow architectures , immutable state-containers and the lot, it will be
 something new and exciting to learn and it will empower you to write easy, fast and thread-safe UI
 applications.